kean/articles/2020-01-16-swiftui-data-flow.markdown

 We learned about `@Published` and Property Wrappers in general, but it's not enough to know how to update views in SwiftUI.

 Let's start with how you would typically *bind* the state to the views using a reactive programming framework, like ReactiveSwift.
-In ReactiveSwift, you either observe the changes and reload the UI, or, in case of simple properties, bind them directly to the UI elements.
+In ReactiveSwift, you either observe the changes and reload the UI.
+In case of simple properties, you bind them directly to the UI elements.

 <div class="language-swift highlighter-rouge"><div class="highlight"><pre class="highlight"><code><span class="c1">// ReactiveSwift</span><br/><br/><span class="kd">final</span> <span class="kd">class</span> <span class="kt">SearchView</span><span class="p">:</span> <span class="nf">UIView</span> <span class="p">{</span>
     <span class="kd">private</span> <span class="k">let</span> <span class="nv">spinner</span> <span class="o">=</span> <span class="nf">UIActivityIndicatorView</span><span class="p">()</span>